StackOne Webhooks

 field a valid URL that StackOne should send a request to whenever one of the previously selected event occurs. -

-Select the events that your webhook should be triggered on.
+Select the events that your webhook should be triggered on (native or synthetic events)

 -